SohrabMaleki/SohrabMaleki.github.io/_pages/notes.md

 Here, you will find my notes on various topics within <i>Physics</i> that have documented my personal journey through areas I've found fascinating, confusing, or particularly worthy of exploration.
 These notes often originate from novel ideas about viewing equations from a different perspective or from confusion that piqued my interest during a course I took.

-* [Here](https://sohrabmaleki.github.io/notes/EMdipoles/) you can find my discussion on <i>"Analyzing Discreet Differences: Understanding the Unique Traits of Magnetic and Electric Dipoles"</i> and my analysis to answer a contradiction.
+* [Here](https://sohrabmaleki.github.io/notes/EMdipoles/) you can find my discussion on <i>"Analyzing Discreet Differences: Understanding the Unique Traits of Magnetic and Electric Dipoles"</i> and my analogy to resolve a contradiction.